-Professional indemnity insurance offers protection for professionals who provide advice or a service to their customers.
+Professional indemnity insurance offers protection for professionals who provide advice or a service to their customers (such as architects).
 If for some reason a client believes that you acted in a negligent manner, this type of cover will pay for the costs and expenses involved in your legal defence, as well as provide cover for any damages or compensation you are legally required to pay.
-If you make a mistake or commit an omission, which results in third party dealing with loss or damages, that third party is well within their rights to launch legal action against you.
-These claims can be costly, both in sense of time and money and cause enormous damage to the reputation and standing of your business.

 Is professional indemnity applicable to architects and surveyors?

 If your occupation requires you to provide advice or services to individuals or businesses, you’re at risk of making a mistake that causes your client to lose money.
 If a third party were to make a claim of negligence against you, how would you be able to afford your legal defence or cover any compensation costs you are required to pay?

 But what if we are super careful?

 As architects and surveyors offer specialised knowledge and expertise to their clients, professional indemnity insurance is a vital requirement for their profession.
 No matter how much of an expert you are and no matter how perfect your attention to detail may be, mistakes do happen and the last thing you want is to end up caught short.
 This type of cover offers a safety net for your business, providing protection against a wide variety of claims that can be brought against you.
 Having professional indemnity cover in place allows you to go about your day-to-day business with confidence, allowing you to feel safe in the knowledge that you will be covered if something goes wrong.

 When is the best time for Architects and Surveyors to get professional indemnity insurance?